Driky/all-spark-backend/README.md

 # Allspark

-A DDD Elixir Phoenix a bootstraping project.
+A DDD Elixir Phoenix a bootstrapping project.

 ## Project Overview

-AllSpark is a bootstraping project.
+AllSpark is a bootstrapping project.
 It will be used as the base for future projects.

 ## Development Setup